uw-cheme485/uw-cheme485.github.io/grading.md

 Please see instructions for installing Git [here](https://uwescience.github.io/2019-10-01-uw/).
 See a video tutorial for submitting homework assignments with Git [here](https://uw.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=847f11be-1154-4c41-9d10-aaff0122ebd7).

+Students will be able to resubmit homeworks to be regraded.
+All homeworks are due at midnight on the day specified.

+1. Homework due: Wednesday the week after it has been assigned.
+2. Homework feedback: Monday after it has been turned in.
+3. Homework regrades due: the following Monday
+4. Homework regrade feedback: the following Friday

+Homeworks will be graded by either of the TAs, regardless of section, as determined randomly.
+This will ensure fair grading across the board.

 ## Pedagogy Research

 This year, we will be conducting research on the use of Github Classroom as a tool for homework submission and project management.
 Each section will use a different platform for homework submission: Section AA will use GitHub Classroom, and Section AB will use the UW Canvas system.
 At the end of the course, the course evaluations will include questions to assess: